massclown/HalfSwordTrainerMod/README.md

 Use the buttons on screen to spawn items while the game is paused, or use `F1` - `F4` to spawn the selected things in each category (armor, weapons, NPCs, objects) when the game is running.

 Player's viewpoint direction is used to place the spawned object in the world.
 NPCs are placed a bit further than items.

+When spawning NPCs, you can select which team to spawn them in.
+By default, the NPCs spawned from the mod are in Team 0 (deathmatch, everybody hostile to everybody including the player)

 The on-screen spawn menu also has a custom weapon size slider.
 With the checkboxes X/Y/Z, select which coordinate axes you want to apply the scale to.
 Z is the top-bottom axis, X is the left-right and Y is the front-back.
 Scaling proportionately gives best results for comedic effect, but sometimes weapons become too thick to grab for the player.